|MiFID II position limits for commodity derivatives|

 ESMA noted that trading venues that list the same commodity derivative contract must put in place appropriate communication and liaison arrangements to ensure that the volumes of open interest are known at all times to the relevant competent authorities.

-The above considerations have taken the legislative form in the Article 5(2) of the Commission Delegated Regulation (see box).
+The above considerations have taken the legislative form in the Article 5(2) of the Commission Delegated Regulation (EU) 2017/591 of 1 December 2016 (see box).

 Trading venues' controls as a separate, but interlinked framework